Susan Buttner, Collapse of Narrative, 2016, RDS VAA Exhibition, installation photograph, courtesy the RDS VAA, RDS, Dublin.

 Buttner acknowledges and takes the responsibility for the place and time of its intervention accepts its limitations and argues that art we make in the present time, that is formulated in specific moments of intervention investigates the status of the artwork, the notion of the collapse of narrative, and the significance of using live performance art within the community, creating dialogue.

-Buttner's sculptural works were selected for the RDS Visual Art Award Exhibition, 2016, curated for Alice Maher.
+Buttner's sculptural works were selected for the RDS Visual Art Award Exhibition, 2016, curated by Alice Maher.